rjmags1/algorithms-practice/leetcode/197_rising_temperature.md

 ```

 ## Notes
-- Could also use `DATEDIFF` on a self join.
+- Could also use `DATEDIFF` and/or self join.